 - Peer mentorship, whether through students' residential communities or shared identities.

 - Academic Support Resources that connect students with peers and professionals offering instruction in every discipline or coaching in general study or research skills.

 - Career Resources designed to meet students' individual needs and aspirations.

 - Accessibility Resources and Services dedicated to providing equal access and accommodations for students.

 - A campus with a strong strategic and institutional commitment to diversity.

 Diversity & Admissions

 The Pomona College Office of Admissions is dedicated to recruiting and supporting talented students from underrepresented groups.
-Through a variety of programs, including QuestBridge, Posse and the Pomona College Academy for Youth Success (PAYS), our Diversity Team recruits and supports low-income students, first-generation students and students who identity with racial or ethnic groups that are most underrepresented in higher education.
+Through a variety of programs, including QuestBridge, Posse and the Pomona College Academy for Youth Success (PAYS), our Access Team recruits and supports low-income students, first-generation students, rural students, and students who identity with racial or ethnic groups that are most underrepresented in higher education.
 Our entire office also builds relationships with community-based organizations like Chicago Scholars, College Horizons and the Sutton Trust through recruitment travel, college fairs and college access programming.
-Additionally, each year, we invite students from diverse, traditionally underrepresented backgrounds to visit our campus for Perspectives on Pomona (POP!), a fall fly-in program.
+Additionally, each year, we invite students from diverse, traditionally underrepresented backgrounds to visit our campus for Perspectives on Pomona (POP), a fall fly-in program.
 Feel free to contact firstname.lastname@example.org with any questions.